 Five ways to save money with a smart home thermostat

 According to The Energy Saving Trust, in an average home more than half the money spent on fuel bills goes towards heating and hot water.
-The good news is a smart home thermostat, like Hive Active Heating, could help you save as much as £130 a year.
+The good news is a smart home thermostat, like a Hive Thermostat or Thermostat Mini, could help you save by never heating an empty home.
 The even better news is there are lots of simple ways to achieve this.
 Here are the big five:

 1. Use the Hive app

-So the immediate next step once your smart thermostat is installed is to make sure you’ve downloaded the app that goes with it (in our case the award-winning Hive app).
+So once your smart thermostat is installed, the next thing to do is to make sure you’ve downloaded the app that goes with it (in our case the award-winning Hive app).

 You’ll then be able to control your smart home thermostat on any smartphone, tablet or with Amazon Alexa or Google Home.
 You’ll have instant access to your heating wherever you are.
 So you’ll never have to heat an empty house again – forgotten to turn off the heating when you ran out for the weekend?
 Just turn it off wherever you are.
 Then turn it on again 30 minutes before your home.